On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Detailed Balance

 Recall that the process $\rswitch(G, \theta, \eta, \kappa)$ has two parts.
-The first one is the iterative part, i.e., from the initial disagreement at $x$, the process, iteratively, reassigns spins to the variable nodes it visits until the disagreement cannot propagate anymore.
-In the second part, the process decides for the variable nodes that have not been visited in the iterative part, i.e., they keep the same configuration as in $\theta$.
+The first one is the iterative part, i.e., from the initial disagreement at $x$, the process, iteratively, reassigns spins to variable nodes until the disagreement cannot propagate anymore.
+In the second part, the process decides for the variable nodes that have not been considered in the iterative part, i.e., they keep the same configuration as in $\theta$.

-Recall, also, that $\visit$ is the set of variable and factor nodes that have been visited by the process during its iterative part.
-If $\rswitch(G,\theta, \eta, \kappa)$ does not fail, the subgraph of $G$ that is induced by $\visit$ contains only short cycles of $G$.
-That is, if there is a cycle in this subgraph, then it must be a short one.